-Here’s Our German Stollen Recipe For The Christmas Season!
+Here’s our German Stollen Recipe for the Holiday Season!

 This moist, yeasty bread is packed with rum-soaked fruit, nuts, and zesty candied lemon and orange peels.
 It’s also sometimes referred to as Christstollen (because Stollen is eaten at Christmas).

 Topped off with a coating of melted butter and plenty of powdered sugar, this Stollen bread recipe also features that signature top fold.